Multi-point distribution of discrete time periodic TASEP: Summation identities of eigenfunctions

-for all $0\leq k\leq N-1$ and $a\in \mathbb{Z}$. \end{corollary} \begin{proof} Similar as the proof of Corollary \ref{cor: single sum arbitrary index}. \end{proof} \begin{remark} It is interesting to note that the right-hand side of \eqref{eq: Cauchy identity} does not depend on $p$ explicitly(of course the $w_i$' should satisfy certain algebraic equations which depend on $p$).
-Take $p\to 0$, Proposition \ref{prop: Cauchy identity} degenerates to Proposition $3.4$ of \cite{baik2019multi}, which can be understood as a (periodic version) of Cauchy identity for the Grothendieck polynomial (and its dual), and can be derived from the deformed Cauchy identity for Grothendieck polynomials obtained in Theorem 5.3 of \cite{motegi2013grothendieck}.
-For $0<p<1$, to the best of our knowledge the corresponding Cauchy-type identity \eqref{eq: Cauchy identity} has not been discussed in the existing literature, at least for the periodic case.
-The key point here is instead of summing over all configuration $\vec x$ with $0\leq x_N<x_{N-1}<\cdots<x_1$ as in the usual Cauchy identity, we are only summing over those configurations satisfying the extra constraint $x_1<x_{N}+L$.
-For general spectral parameters $\vec w$ and $\vec w'$ this sum only gives a deformed or generalized Cauchy determinant.
-It further reduces to a genuine Cauchy determinant when we impose the conditions as in Proposition \ref{prop: Cauchy identity} that the spectral parameters satisfy suitable Bethe equations. \end{remark} The proof of Proposition \ref{prop: Cauchy identity} is rather lengthy so we divide it into three steps and discuss them one by one in the next few subsections.
-The proof mainly follows the strategy of Proposition 3.4 of \cite{baik2019multi} but there are several new technicalities.
-The non-uniform term $\prod_{i=1}^{N}(1-p\1_{x_{i-1}-x_i=1})$ appearing in $\Psi_{\vec x}^r(\vec w)$ leads to extra difficulty and in Step 1 we overcome this by introducing a different way (and slightly more convenient way in our opinion) of expressing the sum in \eqref{eq: Cauchy identity} compare to the proof in \cite{baik2019multi}, see Lemma \ref{lemma: summation over all configurations} for details.
+The proof of Proposition \ref{prop: Cauchy identity} is rather lengthy so we divide it into three steps and discuss them one by one in the next few subsections.
+The proof mainly follows the proof strategy of Proposition 3.4 of \cite{baik2019multi} but there are several new technicalities.
+The non-uniform term $\prod_{i=1}^{N}(1-p\1_{x_{i-1}-x_i=1})$ appearing in $\Psi_{\vec x}^r(\vec w)$ leads to extra difficulty for the sum.
+In Step 1 we overcome this by introducing a different way (and slightly more convenient way in our opinion) of expressing the sum in \eqref{eq: Cauchy identity} comparing to the proof in \cite{baik2019multi}, see Lemma \ref{lemma: summation over all configurations} for details.
 In Step 2 we establish a key summation identity (see Lemma \ref{lemma: Cauchy identity for infinite sum}) which generalizes Lemma 5.4 in \cite{baik2019multi} while the computation is more delicate.
-Finally in step 3 we combine the formula obtained in Step 1 and the summation identity obtained in Step 2 to conclude the final result.
-Throughout the proof several rank-one perturbation formulas for Cauchy determinants are used frequently so we collect all these elementary formulas in a separate section for convenience, see Section \ref{sec: perturbation formulas} for details.
+Finally in Step 3 we combine the formula obtained in Step 1 and the summation identity obtained in Step 2 to conclude the final result.